lee-zhg/create-k8s-cluster/README.md

 - Understand and have example code for training a Supervised Machine Learning Models with SKlearn, Keras, and Tensorflow
 - Ability to save trained Machine Learning Models; with example code.
 - Understand tools for deploying Machine Learning Models as a Service with an API frontend, through UI, and/or Python SDKs; with example code.
-- Basic understanding of Deep Learning, where it's applied,
+- Basic understanding of Deep Learning, where it's applied, where to find pretrained models, and how to build and deploy a Deep Learning model; with example code
+- Links to relevant developer resources

 ## Requirements
 * [IBM Cloud Account]()